karmab/kcli-plan-samples/README.md

-this is a collection of plans i use to deploy :
+this is a collection of sample plans to demonstrate functionality

-- openshift
-- kubevirt
-- kubernetes
-- openstack
-- ovirt
-- foreman
-- samples

-and others!

-It can also be used through product by adding the repo with
+They can also be used through product by adding the repo with

 ```
-kcli create repo -u https://github.com/karmab/kcli-plans karmab
+kcli create repo -u https://github.com/karmab/kcli-plan-samples karmab-plan-samples
 ```